lprsoft/lpreditor/README.md

 onnx_net.detect(frame, lpn);
 ```
 ## MANDATORY Deep learning model file
 To operate, the software must load the model file.
-Doing that, you have to specify ,either in the command line option or directly in the source code see [step 1](#step_1), its file path.
-You can download the model : due to its size, is in the LPReditor_ANPR.zip release under (LPReditor_ANPR/data/models/lpreditor_anpr.onnx)
+Doing that, you have to specify, either in the command line or directly in the source code (see [step 4](#step_4)) its file path.
+You can download the model from here : due to its size, the lpreditor_anpr.onnx file is in the LPReditor_ANPR.zip release, under (LPReditor_ANPR/data/models/)
 ## More detailed description
 Building will produce an executable, with command line options (see them in the Open_LPReditor.cpp).
 It can read lpn(s) from a single image file or alternatively, from multiple image files, in a common directory.
 If the actual license plate number is provided (see func getTrueLPN in the code), in the image filename, then statistics of the correctness of the readings, are available.